10-Academy/DataVisualization/README.md

   >> ![dendogram](https://www.data-to-viz.com/graph/dendrogram_files/figure-html/unnamed-chunk-3-1.png)
   >> 3. [Heatmaps](https://blog.quantinsti.com/creating-heatmap-using-python-seaborn/): A heatmap is a two-dimensional graphical representation of data where the individual values that are contained in a matrix are represented as colors.
   >> 4. [DBSCAN](https://towardsdatascience.com/cluster-analysis-create-visualize-and-interpret-customer-segments-474e55d00ebb): (Density Based Spatial Clustering Application of Noise) which clusters data points if they are sufficiently dense.
 It identifies clusters and expands them by scanning neighborhoods.

+## What Differentiate a Beginner from an Expert in this Competency
+- **Beginner**

+  Beginner possess skills to use
+  -  Matplotlib and Seaborn to build charts that communicate insights
+  -  Plotly library to create interactive visualizations
+  -  Present charts as a slide deck
+- **Experts**

+  Experts can use more complex tools and derive more hidden insights.
+Experts can
+  - Use Tableau/Power BI to create dashboards that automatically update as new data comes in
+  - Create Web App using streamlit/Plotly-Dash or D3.js to present Data Viz project
+  - Create attractive and interactive plots that tells useful story about the data

 ## Charts Explanations
 This section contains links that explains how various chart relate to analysis, how to interpret the charts and when to use what chart